kararAcode/WhiteBoard/Proposal.md

     - Practice questions section can also be found for the purposes of reviewing and practising
     - Grades

-- (temporary group chat for group projects?
-Although most assignement would be worked on independently...)

 - Calendar
     - Due dates
-    - Important events
-    - Holidays & Shortened days

 - Announcements
-    - Teacher uploading new materials (red dot in the nav bar?)
+    - Teacher uploading new materials (red dot in the nav bar)
-    - notifications?
+    - notifications